AryamanD/Weather-Simulation-Database/README.md

 # Weather-Simulation-Database
 A GUI enabled Python Program using Tkinter and mysql connector to insert, delete, modify and display records from a local mysql database.
+The Weather Simulation Database is the Database of a Company that Launches specialized satellites into orbit that are able to manipulate the climatic conditions of a desired location.
+The Company is based sometime in the imaginary future wherein climates around the globe have gone haywire due to global warming.
+Thus, the weather needs to be artificially simulated.
+The database contains the data of the ongoing missions of the company to launch, repair or dismantle satellites.